YousefHabeeb21/423-project/README.md

 # PacMan Voice-Controlled Game

 Welcome to the PacMan Voice-Controlled Game!
-This game allows you to control PacMan using voice commands.
-The game is built using HTML, CSS, and JavaScript, and it leverages the Web Speech API for voice recognition.
+Control PacMan using your voice commands.
+This game is developed with HTML, CSS, and JavaScript, utilizing the Web Speech API for voice recognition.

 ## Setup
-2. Install the Live Server extension in Visual Studio Code.
+1. Install the Live Server extension in Visual Studio Code.
-3. Open the project folder in Visual Studio Code.
+2. Open the project folder in Visual Studio Code.
-4. In the bottom right corner of Visual Studio Code, click the "Go Live" button.
+3. Click the "Go Live" button in the bottom right corner of Visual Studio Code.
-5. click on the screen once with mouse to enable microphone (web browser policy)
+4. Click on the screen once with the mouse to enable the microphone (due to web browser policy).
 5. Ensure your microphone is enabled for voice commands.

 ## Voice Commands
 The game recognizes the following voice commands: